ipfs/kubo/docs/config.md

 ### `optionalInteger`

-Optional Integers allow specifying some numerical value which has an implicit default when `null` or missing from the config file:
+Optional integers allow specifying some numerical value which has an implicit default when missing from the config file:

-- `null`/missing (apply the default value defined in go-ipfs sources)
+- `null`/missing will apply the default value defined in go-ipfs sources (`.WithDefault(value)`)
 - an integer between `-2^63` and `2^63-1` (i.e. `-9223372036854775808` to `9223372036854775807`)

+### `optionalString`

+Optional strings allow specifying some string value which has an implicit default when missing from the config file:

+- `null`/missing will apply the default value defined in go-ipfs sources (`.WithDefault("value")`)
+- a string

+### `optionalDuration`

+Optional durations allow specifying some duration value which has an implicit default when missing from the config file:

+- `null`/missing will apply the default value defined in go-ipfs sources (`.WithDefault("1h2m3s")`)
+- a string with a valid [go duration](#duration)  (e.g, `"1d2h4m40.01s"`).

 ## `Addresses`